RomanEmreis/volga-docs/docs/getting-started/quick-start.md

     app.run().await
 }
 ```
-Let's take a look at the code in detail.
+## Detailed Walkthrough
-The first line creates an instance of the `App` struct representing our API and bounds it to the specified address.
+When the `App` struct is instantiated, it represents your API and binds to the specified address:
 ```rust
 let mut app = App::build("localhost:7878").await?;
 ```
-Next, we're mapping a dedicated handler to the specific route, in that case, it's the `GET http://localhost7878/hello`:
+Next, map a specific handler to a route.
+For instance, mapping our handler to `GET http://localhost:7878/hello`:
 ```rust
 app.map_get("/hello", |request| {
     Results::text("Hello World!")
 });
 ```
-Alternatively, the `ok!` macro could be a more convenient way to respond with text:
+Or just use the `ok!` macro for a simplified text response:
 ```rust
 app.map_get("/hello", |request| {
     ok!("Hello World!")
 });
 ```
-It is important to place the route mapping before the last line:
+Ensure routes are mapped before you start the server with:
 ```rust
 app.run().await
 ```
-That runs the server and starts listening for HTTP requests.
+## Testing the API

-Lastly we can test our API using, for example, the `curl` command:
+You can test your API using the `curl` command:
 ```bash
 > curl -v "http://localhost:7878/hello"
 ```
-That would return something like this:
+Response expected:
 ```bash
 * Host localhost:7878 was resolved.
 * IPv6: ::1